Bissan Al-Lazikani

-Professor Bissan Al-Lazikani PhD FRSB MBCS is a data scientist and drug discoverer.
+Professor Bissan Al-Lazikani PhD FRSB MBCS is a data scientist and a drug discoverer.
 She applies computational techniques to help solve critical bottlenecks in cancer drug discovery and development.
-Since 2021 she has been professor of genomic medicine at The University of Texas MD Anderson Cancer Center.
+Since 2021 she has been a Cancer Prevention and Research Institute of Texas (CPRIT) Scholar of Cancer Research and Professor of Genomic Medicine at The University of Texas MD Anderson Cancer Center.

 Education

 She studied as an undergraduate at UCL in molecular biology.
 Her M.Sc in Computer Science is from Imperial College and she has a PhD in Computational Biology from Cambridge University, where she was supervised by Cyrus Chothia.